Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

  =============================================================================================================================

  2022-11-30  1105..
-  starting the part 4 of the assignment 2 pulled the code from given github for comparison and In Models/Product.cs added three more properties of price - Price, Price50 and Price100.
+  -starting the part 4 of the assignment 2
+  -pulled the code from given github for comparison -and In Models/Product.cs added three more properties of price - Price, Price50 and Price100.
-  To use these properties, i added new migration called "add-migration AddNewValidationToProduct" and files got added "20221130161826_AddNewValidationToProduct.cs" with "20221130161826_AddNewValidationToProduct.Designer.cs" than update the database
+  -To use these properties, i added new migration called "add-migration AddNewValidationToProduct" and files got added "20221130161826_AddNewValidationToProduct.cs" with "20221130161826_AddNewValidationToProduct.Designer.cs" than update the database

   2022-11-30  1135..
-  in ProductRepository.cs added "objFromDb.Price = product.Price;
+  -in ProductRepository.cs added "objFromDb.Price = product.Price;
                                  objFromDb.Price50 = product.Price50;
                                  objFromDb.Price100 = product.Price100;"

-  added new stuff to make new properties work in Product.cs added new code in Index.cshtml to get product on home page
+  -added new stuff to make new properties work in Product.cs -added new code in Index.cshtml to get product on home page

   2022-11-30  1154..
-  modified the HomeController.cs by looking at the code given for reference by the teacher Now run the application product was displaying on home page :-) but image was not displaying..
+  -modified the HomeController.cs by looking at the code given for reference by the teacher -Now run the application
+  -product was displaying on home page :-) but image was not displaying..

+  2022-11-30  1225..
+  -added new pictures in image/products folder from the given reference github repository -reviewed the ProductController.cs and modified the code which was important to view image on home page.
+  -again run the application.
+   it worked and was able to view the images.